brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 │   investments.json        # External definitions for all investment opportunities
 │   investment.py           # Defines the InvestmentOpportunity & SimulatedAgent classes
 │   contracts.py            # Defines the Contract data object
+│   actions.py              # NEW: Defines concrete Action classes
+│   strategies.py           # NEW: Defines the generic Strategy engine
 │
 │   dashboard.py            # Main entry point for the Streamlit dashboard │   analysis_helpers.py     # Data-querying functions for the dashboard